JAlcocerT/JAlcocerT/content/blog/dev-featureflags.md

 Think of it as an abstraction layer.

-It doesn't provide a backend for managing flags itself; instead, you can use it with a compatible provider (which can be a commercial service or a self-hosted open-source solution like the ones mentioned above).
+It doesn't provide a back-end for managing flags itself; instead, you can use it with a compatible provider (which can be a commercial service or a self-hosted open-source solution like the ones mentioned above).

 The main benefit is that it allows you to switch your feature flag provider without changing the core logic in your application's code.